-Hill after hill was climbed and now, Behold, the last tremendous brow And the great rock that none has trod: A step, and all is sky and God in the human psyche.
-He advocates his message metaphorically by embracing the persona of a trekker who undertakes an arduous journey of hardships to renew himself.
-Myriads of experiences are necessary to realise the essence of existence and reach the pinnacle.
-"Ocean Oneness," written in 1942 in Pondicherry, is a symbolic poem exemplifying similar experiences on a deeper level.
-Here, Sri Aurobindo envisions a white bird diving into the calm ocean and wandering above with a steady upward gaze.
-The poet then identifies himself with the winged creature and spreads his arms like wings to clasp the universe.
-The symbol of a white bird may be considered an allusion to Joyce's vision of a white crane in water (in A Portrait of an Artist as a Young Man), which is a liberating force.
-Sri Aurobindo's white bird wants to be a merger: "One in a mighty and single vastness" (573).
-The bird is an agent of transcending the limit.
-The symbol of upward spreading branches culminates into the symbol of the spreading wings of a bird, which indirectly hints at the expansion of our earth-bound vision to a cosmic vision enveloping the ecosphere.
-A similar message of expansion of our egoistic self is repeated in "Bliss of Identity," too.
-Once a human being comes out of the shackles of egoistic self, one can think of preservation instead of consumption, which is related to our capitalistic vision.
-Raymond L. Bryant and Michael K. Goodman, in their paper entitled, "Consuming Narratives: The Political Ecology of 'Alternative' Consumption," explain this problem with an insightful comment:
+Hill after hill was climbed and now, Behold, the last tremendous brow And the great rock that none has trod: A step, and all is sky and God

+The lines are from "One Day: The Little More", aphoristically depicting his view on ecosphere, which establishes him as an ecospiritualist, who believes that being with Nature can bring in a change in human psyche.
+He advocates his message metaphorically by embracing the persona of a trekker, who undertakes an arduous journey of hardships to renew his self.
+Myriads of experiences are a necessity to realise the essence of existence and to reach the pinnacle.
+"Ocean Oneness" written in 1942, in Pondicherry, is a symbolic poem, exemplifying similar experiences on a deeper level.
+Here, Sr Aurobindo envisions a white bird diving on the calm ocean and wandering above with a steady upward gaze.
+The poet then identifies himself with the winged creature and spreads his arms like the wings to clasp the universe.
+The symbol of white bird may be considered as an allusion to Joyce's vision of white crane in water (in A Portrait of an Artist as a Young Man), which is a liberating force.
+Sri Aurobindo' white bird wants to be a merger: "One in a mighty and single vastness", (573).
+The bird is an agent of transceding the limit.
+The symbol of upward spreading branches culminate into the symbol of spreading wings, which idirectly hints at the expansion of our earth-bound vision to a cosmic vision enveloping the ecosphere.
+Similar message of expansion of our egoistic self is repeated in "Bliss of Identity", too.
+Once, a human being comes out of the shackles of egoistic self, one can think of preservation instead of consumption, which is related to our capitalistic vision.
+Ray L Bryant and Michael K Goodman in their paper entitled, "Consuming Narratives: The Political Ecology of 'Alternative' Consumption" explain this problem with an insightful comment: